sanghyun-son/theark/README.md

 - Add type hints to all functions
 - Write tests for new functionality
 - Run `./check.sh` before committing
+- Use `./check.sh --fix` to auto-fix formatting issues
 - Use meaningful commit messages

 ## 📄 License